 The Power of Influence by Other Genres

-There are so many different kinds of music in the world, yet when learning to scratch most are generally influenced by other turntablists.
-This makes sense and is actually quite necessary because so many building blocks have been laid down for many years now.
-However, drawing influence strictly from scratching will leave you sounding very typical.
-Even worse, because there are so many turntablists nowadays, with more and more starting daily, how can you ever expect to stand out if you're only being influenced in the same way that they are?
+There are many kinds of music.
+Yet, most dj’s learning to scratch are mostly influenced by other dj’s.
+This makes sense and it’s necessary because the building blocks of scratching have been laid down by dj’s for many years now.
+However, being influenced strictly from scratching will make you sound very typical.
+Even worse, because there are so many dj’s, with more and more starting daily, how can you expect to stand out if you're only being influenced the same way they are?

 Imagine you go to a private school where everyone is expected to wear the same outfit every day.
 Any passerby would just view you as another face in the crowd.
 However, if you broke the rules and came to school dressed exactly how you want to dress, you'd stand out so much you'd be hard not to notice.

 Likewise, the more diverse your musical influences, the more unique your style will be.
-Not only will your scratching stand out more, but it will be more personal because your influences are likely to not be the same as others.
-This is where you will start to sound much more interesting because you'll not only be more unique when scratching, but you're also likely to innovate because the ideas you're working on expressing come from unique sources (more on this later).
+Not only will your scratching stand out more, but it’ll be more personal because your influences won’t be the same as others.
+You'll not only be more unique when you scratch, but you'll innovate because the ideas you're working on will come from unique sources (more on this later).

 What Genres Are Worth Giving Attention?

-That is up to you to decide.
-Generally I'd advise to seek out the genres that naturally catch your ear, although sometimes it's worth listening to music that you may not like.
+That’s up to you to decide.
+Generally, I'd advise seeking out genres that naturally catch your ear.
+Although, sometimes it's worth listening to music that you may not like.
 Regardless of what you choose to listen to, there are certain things you should keep in mind.
-Pay attention to how the music makes you feel, how it's composed, what kind of rhythmic patterns does it contain, how melodic it is, what are the individual musicians within the song doing, etc.
+Pay attention to how the music makes you feel, how it's composed, what kind of rhythmic patterns it has, how melodic it is, what are the individual musicians within the song doing, etc.

-Personally, I take a lot of influence from Jazz and Metal soloists, particularly virtuoso saxophone and guitar players.
+Personally, I take a lot of influence from Jazz and Metal soloists.
+Particularly virtuoso saxophone and guitar players.
 I think a lot about how they play with timing, pitch, rhythm, speed and phrasing.
-This has allowed me to really form a much more musical sounding scratch style, whereas before, I sounded a lot more stiff and monotone.
+This has allowed me to form a much more musical sounding scratch style.
+Whereas before, I sounded a lot more stiff and monotone.
 Don't over concern yourself with my influences though.
-It's still best to learn from whatever source you choose, but I feel it's important to share my influences with you so you get a better picture of how ideas can be shaped from listening to other musicians.
+It's still best to learn from whatever source you choose.
+However, it's important to share my influences with you, so you understand how to learn from other musicians.

-Not to confuse the issue, I must reiterate, it is still vital that you learn from other turntablists.
-So much of the hard work has already been done for you that it'd be foolish to completely reinvent the wheel.
-In truth, learning from other people who scratch is what makes it possible to even begin emulating other kinds of musicians.
-Without a strong foundation in scratching, it is extremely difficult to push the boundaries because you would have no knowledge of what the boundaries are.
+I must emphasize, it’s still important to learn from other dj’s.
+So much of the hard work has already been done for you.
+It would be foolish to completely reinvent the wheel.
+In truth, learning from other people who scratch is what makes it possible to model yourself after other kinds of musicians.
+Without a strong foundation in scratching, it’s extremely difficult to push the boundaries because you won’t know what the boundaries are.

-As a turntablist, you are already in a very unique position because no other instrument sounds like scratching does.
+You’re already in a unique position because no other instrument sounds like scratching.
 Think of this as an advantage.
-While you will not be able to fully emulate the sounds of other musicians, attempting to do so will naturally lead to unique sounds and style.
-This is also why innovation can come about.
-Since you're unable to truly emulate and what you're emulating is outside the circle of normalcy for most tablists, the chance for innovation increases tenfold because you'll inevitably discover uncharted territory.
+You won’t be able to fully reproduce the sounds of other musicians.
+However, attempting to sound like them will lead to unique sounds and style.
+This is also why innovation happens.
+Since what you're trying to reproduce isn’t normal for most dj’s, the chance for innovation increases big time.

 Developing Good Habits

 Don't make this a one time thing.
-Listen to other genres and the musicians within them regularly.
-The more often you approach the idea of emulating them, the more you will develop strongly as a turntablist.
-At first it might feel somewhat abstract, but over time it will become much more natural.
+Listen to other genres and musicians often.
+The more you try reproducing what they’re doing, the more you’ll develop your dj skills.
+It might feel weird at first, but over time it’ll become more natural.
 Most importantly, your efforts WILL be noticed!